-2019 2018 2017
+2021 2020 2019

 (In millions, except percentages)

-Product and maintenance \$ 2,204 94% \$ 1,998 93% \$ 1,814 93%
+Product and maintenance \$ 2,813 94 % \$ 2,537 95 % \$ 2,204 94 %

-Services 132 6% 140 7% 129 7%
+Services 175 6 % 146 5 % 132 6 %

-Total revenue \$ 2,336 \$ 2,138 \$ 1,943
+Total revenue \$ 2,988 \$ 2,683 \$ 2,336

-Between 85% and 90% of our revenue is characterized as recurring revenue.
-Revenue characterized as recurring includes revenue recognized over time from our software arrangements, services, royalties from certain IP arrangements, maintenance on IP licenses and hardware, operating leases of hardware and revenue recognized at varying points in time over the term of our IP Access Agreements.
+In any fiscal year, we expect between 85% and 90% of our annual revenue to be characterized as recurring revenue.
+Revenue characterized as recurring includes revenue recognized over time from our software arrangements, services, royalties, maintenance on IP licenses and hardware, operating leases of hardware and revenue recognized at varying points in time over the term of our IP Access Agreements that include non-cancellable commitments from customers.

-The remainder of our revenue is characterized as upfront revenue.
+The remainder of our revenue is recognized at a point in time and is characterized as up-front revenue.
 Up-front revenue is primarily generated by our sales of emulation and prototyping hardware and individual IP licenses.
-The percentage of our recurring and up-front revenue may be impacted by delivery of hardware and IP products to our customers in any single fiscal period.
+The percentage of our recurring and up-front revenue and fluctuations in revenue within our geographies are impacted by delivery of hardware and IP products to our customers in any single fiscal period.

-For an additional description of our product and maintenance and services revenue, see the discussion under "Results of Operations" under Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-For our fiscal 2019 results of operations and our financial position as of December 28, 2019, see Part IV, Item 15, "Exhibits and Financial Statement Schedules."
+For additional information and analysis on our revenue, including revenue by geography, see the discussion under "Results of Operations" under Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For our fiscal 2021 results of operations and our financial position as of January 1, 2022, see Part IV, Item 15, "Exhibits and Financial Statement Schedules."

-Backlog and Remaining Performance Obligations
+Remaining Performance Obligations

 Revenue allocated to remaining performance obligations represents the transaction price allocated to the performance obligations that are unsatisfied, or partially unsatisfied, which includes unearned revenue and amounts that will be invoiced and recognized as revenue in future periods.
 We have elected to exclude the potential future royalty receipts from the remaining performance obligations.
-Contracted but unsatisfied performance obligations were approximately \$3.6 billion as of December 28, 2019, which includes \$205.7 million of non-cancellable IPAA commitments from customers where actual product selection and quantities of specific products or services are to be determined by customers at a later date.
-We expect to recognize approximately 55% of the revenue included in the contracted but unsatisfied performance obligations, excluding non-cancellable IPAA commitments, over the next 12 months and the remainder thereafter.
+Contracted but unsatisfied performance obligations were approximately \$4.4 billion as of January 1, 2022, which included \$119.5 million of non-cancellable IPAA commitments from customers where actual product selection and quantities of specific products or services are to be determined by customers at a later date.
+As of January 1, 2022, we expected to recognize approximately 55% of the contracted but unsatisfied performance obligations, excluding non-cancellable IPAA commitments, as revenue over the next 12 months and the remainder thereafter.